gabriel-skantze/IrisTK/doc/markdown/develop_in_eclipse.md

 ### Import into Eclipse

-1. Open Eclipse and choose "File > Import..."
+1. Open Eclipse (or close it and re-open it if it was already open) and choose "File > Import..."
 2. Choose "Existing Projects into Workspace" select the IrisTK folder as root directory.
-3. If you are using 64 bit Windows and want to use 32-bit addon (such as Nuance9), open "Window > Preferences", then "Java > Installed JRE".
-Make sure that you are using 32 bit Java.
-Otherwise, you must add that and select it as default.

 ### Eclipse Plug-in